Stadium organist: Decline and revival

 By 2005 the tradition of live organists playing in stadiums was waning after longtime organists retired and were replaced with pre-recorded music.
-Many claim the popularity of video scoreboards, which began being used in the 1980s, were employed instead to capture fans' interest.
+Many claim the popularity of video scoreboards, which began being used in the 1980s, was employed instead to capture fans' interest.
 Games with live organists began to be called "throwback" days.

 However, the tradition has been making a comeback.
 Tabitha Barattini of the Miami Marlins was a recent hire in 2014.
 Barratini is a classically trained pianist who was advised by a professor to also learn the organ because there were more employment opportunities.
-Dustin Tatro began working as an organist for the Texas Rangers in 2020 after they hadn't had a live organist since 2001.
-The Detroit Red Wings brought back a live organist in 2009 after not having one since the mid-1980's.
+Dustin Tatro began working as an organist for the Texas Rangers in 2020 after they had not had a live organist since 2001.
+The Detroit Red Wings brought back a live organist in 2009 after not having one since the mid-1980s.

-Many college sports teams now use live organ music--either directly played through an organ or a portable keyboard with organ function--to entertain fans before and after the game, and during lulls in game play such as during pitching changes.
+Many college sports teams now use live organ music—either directly played through an organ or a portable keyboard with organ function—to entertain fans before and after the game, and during lulls in game play such as during pitching changes.

 Stadium organists are considered part of the sports team's "family" and when the team wins a championship, many organists such as Josh Kantor, Ron Poster, and Eddie Layton have been given championship rings.